ezsystems/commerce-documentation/docs/guide/erp_integration/checkout_order/order_submission/order_submission.md

 ### Example

-Sometimes it is necessary to send additional (project-specific data) in the order.
+Sometimes it is necessary to send additional project-specific data in the order.
-You can get this information from basket (`dataMap`) or from customer data and need to send it to ERP.
+If you need to send the data to ERP, you can get it from basket (`dataMap`) or from customer data.

 In such a case, implement an event listener which subscribes to `MessageRequestEvent`.